1. What is the NBA G League?

 9. What is NBA G League Ignite?

-NBA G League Ignite is a team of NBA Draft prospects operated by the G League.
+NBA G League Ignite is a team of NBA Draft prospects operated by the G League and based in Henderson, Nevada.
 Coached by Jason Hart, the team is dedicated to developing top young players through a program focused on NBA Draft readiness and growth of professional life skills.
 NBA G League Ignite is also comprised of NBA and NBA G League veterans to aid in the development of the prospects highlighting the inaugural G League Ignite roster.

 10. How many NBA G League players have made it to the NBA?

-To start the 2022-23 season, a record 47 percent of players on opening-night NBA rosters had NBA G League experience.
-41 percent of players on NBA start-of-season rosters for 2021-22 had NBA G League experience.
+To start the 2023-24 season, a record 50 percent of players on opening-night NBA rosters had NBA G League experience.
+47 percent of players on NBA start-of-season rosters for 2022-23 had NBA G League experience.
+At the end of the 2022-23 NBA regular season, 55 percent of players on rosters had G League experience, the second-highest percentage of all-time.
+57 percent of players on 2022-23 NBA postseason rosters had G League experience, the second-highest percentage of all-time.

 This group includes both players who were assigned from the NBA to the NBA G League and players who were called up from the NBA G League to the NBA at some point in their careers.

-At least 30 NBA G League prospects have been called up to the NBA in each of the past eight seasons.
+At least 30 NBA G League prospects have been called up to the NBA in each of the past nine seasons.
 A record 132 players were assigned to the NBA G League a total of 579 times in 2021-22, while a record 164 Gatorade Call-Ups of 117 different players occurred during the 2021-22 season.
+In 2022-23, 92 different players were assigned a total of 551 times, with 58 total Gatorade Call-Ups.

 11. Who are some of the best NBA players who have played in the NBA G League?

-Top players who have been assigned to the NBA G League include guard Eric Bledsoe, center Rudy Gobert, guard Reggie Jackson and center Clint Capela.
+Top players who have been assigned to the NBA G League include guard Eric Bledsoe, center Rudy Gobert, guard Jordan Poole, and center Clint Capela.

-Top players who were called up from the NBA G League include guard Danny Green, forward Pascal Siakam, guard Fred VanVleet, guard Duncan Robinson, center Christian Wood and center Hassan Whiteside.
+Top players who were called up from the NBA G League include guard Danny Green, guard Alex Caruso, forward Pascal Siakam, guard Fred VanVleet, guard Duncan Robinson, center Christian Wood and center Hassan Whiteside.

 12. What is a Call-Up?